When intelligence and exams don’t line up

 This is especially true for neurodivergent children and twice-exceptional learners.
 When strengths sit alongside areas of difficulty, it is usually the difficulty that gets noticed first.
 Reports talk about effort, organisation, or missed marks.
 The intelligence behind the struggle can disappear.

 Over time, children begin to notice this.
-They see which types of thinking are rewarded and which are overlooked.
 They may start to doubt themselves.
 They may begin to shrink their ideas to fit what is safest.
 Or they may disengage altogether.

 This is not a failure of your child.